skip to navigationskip to main content

 If you are an employee working from home, you may be able to claim tax relief for some of the bills you pay that are related to your work.

-Employers can reimburse employees for the additional household expenses incurred through regularly working at
+Employers can reimburse employees for the additional household expenses incurred by working at home.
+The

 Working with you